akka/akka-projection/docs/src/main/paradox/getting-started/projection-handler.md

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionHandler }

-The projection is run by wrapping it in a @apidoc[ProjectionBehavior] and running it with a typed @apidoc[akka.actor.typed.ActorSystem].
+The projection is run by wrapping it in a @apidoc[ProjectionBehavior$] and running it with a typed @apidoc[akka.actor.typed.ActorSystem].

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionSetup }